retainful/site/content/blog/20-Must-Have-Shopify-apps-to-build-your-ecommerce-store.md

 Build an email list using popup campaign

-Privy is popular for list building with the help of popups that can be customized to any extent.
+Privy is popular for <link-text url="https://www.uberpopups.com/blog/10-popup-hacks-to-build-your-email-list" rel="noopner" target="_blank">list building with the help of popups</link-text> that can be customized to any extent.
 In addition, it also offers overlays, banners, flyouts, embedded forms, and spin to win wheel.
 All of them are for the same purpose - to capture emails.

 Send out automated emails